AkashahS/My_Posts/Posts/2021-08-14-what-is-what.md

 ## Machine Learning (ML)

 Machine learning is an imitation of human learning.
 It makes computers capable of automatically learning from data and improve from experience.
+Machines can intelligently answer different types of problems just like humans.

+- Yes/No Questions: like Is this email spam or not?
+Is this car blue or not?
+In ML language yes/no problem is called a binary classification problem.
+- Options Questions: For example, is this spam or an important email?
+Is this car blue or red?
+Options can be two or more.
+Like, Is this car blue or red or yellow?In machine learning these problems are called multi-class classification problems.
+- Specific Questions: Like, How much does the house costs?
+What is the allocated budget for fuel?
+When an answer is not as discrete as yes/no or any particular group, in other words, it is a continous variable then the problem is called a regression problem.